Tencent/xLua/Assets/XLua/Doc/Faq_EN.md

 ## Is NGUI (or UGUI/DOTween, etc...) supported?

 Yes.
-The most important feature of xLua is that what you originally write with C# can be replaced with Lua, and the plugins available on C# remain available.
+The most important feature of xLua is that what you write with C# can be originally replaced with Lua, and the plugins available on C# will remain available.

 ## If debugging is needed, how do I deal with the filepath parameter of CustomLoader?